 If you think about a scene change in any project you are doing there is always something you want the viewer to do as you change the scene and transitions help do that.

-If you look at any movie you will notice that when the scene changes it either cuts directly to the next scene, fades to black and then into the next scene or the two scenes seem to merge together from the first to the second.
+Look at any movie you will notice that when the scene changes it either cuts directly to the next scene, fades to black and then into the next scene or the two scenes seem to merge together from the first to the second.

 These are generally referred to in order as a straight cut, a fade to black or a fade through black and finally a cross-fade or dissolve.